-The fragrance and beauty of a mature wisteria vine is enough to stop anyone dead in their tracks — those graceful, bunching flowers swinging in the spring breeze might even turn a plant hater into a plant lover.
+The fragrance and beauty of a mature wisteria vine is enough to stop anyone dead in their tracks — those graceful, bunching flowers swinging in the spring breeze might even turn anyone into a plant lover.
 And there’s a lot to love about wisteria, including its extreme hardiness in a world full of plant pests and diseases.
-The most common wisteria diseases are rarely serious, although a few rare wisteria problems may be deadly.
+The most common wisteria diseases are rarely serious, although a few rare wisteria problems may be deadly for the plant.
 Read ahead for a breakdown of the common causes of wisteria sickness.

 Fungal Leaf Disease in Wisteria